IPL-UV/HDMR4FS/README.md

 }
 ```
 # Acknowledgements
-This work was supported by the Scientific and Technological Research Council of Turkey (TÜBITAK)-1001 (Project number: 217E032). {Gustau Camps-Valls was supported by the European Research Council (ERC) under the ERC Synergy grant project USMILE (grant agreement 855187).
+This work was supported by the Scientific and Technological Research Council of Turkey (TÜBITAK)-1001 (Project number: 217E032).
+Gustau Camps-Valls was supported by the European Research Council (ERC) under the ERC Synergy grant project USMILE (grant agreement 855187).